Matthew Ong is a public health professional trained in epidemiology, health policy, and strategic communications.

 • Washington Media Institute (WMI)

-In 2024, Matt was selected and trained by the Harvard T.H.
+In 2024, Matthew was selected and trained by the Harvard T.H.
 Chan School of Public Health and CDC in a competitive Program Evaluation Practicum designed to produce real-world evaluations that are implemented by government agencies and public health organizations.
 He served as a program evaluation consultant for the CDC and the Los Angeles County Department of Public Health.

-Matt was one of five journalists selected for the 2021 class of the Health Care Performance Fellowship, the Association of Health Care Journalists' most prestigious fellowship, which is supported by The Commonwealth Fund.
+Matthew was one of five journalists selected for the 2021 class of the Health Care Performance Fellowship, the Association of Health Care Journalists' most prestigious fellowship, which is supported by The Commonwealth Fund.
 In 2022, he was selected as an NIH Research Scholar with the NIH All of Us Research Program.
 In 2020, he was selected from over 130 journalists by the Poynter Institute and The Washington Post to join the 2020-21 Leadership Academy for Diversity in Digital Media.

-In 2016, Matt was chosen as a fellow for the inaugural class of the National Cancer Reporting Fellowships, a collaboration between the Association of Health Care Journalists and the U.S. National Cancer Institute (NCI).
+In 2016, Matthew was chosen as a fellow for the inaugural class of the National Cancer Reporting Fellowships, a collaboration between the Association of Health Care Journalists and the U.S. National Cancer Institute (NCI).
 He was also invited as a fellow for the 2017 Comparative Effectiveness Research Fellowship, a joint effort by AHCJ and the Patient-Centered Outcomes Research Institute (PCORI).

-Matt's detailed coverage of precision medicine and oncology bioinformatics has been cited by the President’s Cancer Panel, which advises the White House and provides recommendations and findings to the President of the United States, in accordance with the National Cancer Act of 1971.
+Matthew's detailed coverage of precision medicine and oncology bioinformatics has been cited by the President’s Cancer Panel, which advises the White House and provides recommendations and findings to the President of the United States, in accordance with the National Cancer Act of 1971.
 He is featured in a 2021 cancer informatics podcast, "How technology is helping to fight cancer".

 For his coverage of the National Cancer Moonshot Initiative, led by former U.S. Vice President Joe Biden, Matt was interviewed on KQED San Francisco, the National Public Radio's (NPR) largest member station, for an hour-long feature on the first anniversary of the Cancer Moonshot.

-Matt's investigative work has focused on minimally invasive surgery, cancer-related outcomes, and reporting of adverse events in a multi-year investigation, When Surgical Innovation Kills and How Medical Devices Do Harm.
+Matthew's investigative work has focused on minimally invasive surgery, cancer-related outcomes, and reporting of adverse events in a multi-year investigation, When Surgical Innovation Kills and How Medical Devices Do Harm.
 His coverage is featured in a 2021 documentary, Kicking the Hornet's Nest.
 Other notable projects include enterprise and investigative reports on systemic inequities, social justice in health care, and sexual misconduct in oncology.

-Matt's work has appeared in the Milwaukee Journal Sentinel, where he contributed to a series that won a 2013 George Polk Award and inspired an $8.3 million donation to the Diederich College of Communication at Marquette University for the creation of a public service journalism fellowship program.
+Matthew's work has appeared in the Milwaukee Journal Sentinel, where he contributed to a series that won a 2013 George Polk Award and inspired an $8.3 million donation to the Diederich College of Communication at Marquette University for the creation of a public service journalism fellowship program.

-Matt has >10 years of experience in oncology, covering precision medicine, health inequities, surgery, cancer informatics, drug development, and medical devices.
+Matthew has >10 years of experience in oncology, covering precision medicine, health inequities, surgery, cancer informatics, drug development, and medical devices.
 He also has >15 years of experience as a writer, editor-in-chief, producer, and business development manager for various publications in news organizations and in corporate and marketing communications.